Saturday, December 2, 2023

 Dogs: We anticipate a high volume of attendees at this event and dogs that are official participants of the Scottish Walk.
 While we love furry friends, they may be more comfortable at home.
 Service animals allowed.
 If you must bring your dog, please no retractable leashes.

-Restrooms: Portable toilets will be available.
+Restrooms: Several portable toilets, including 1 ADA unit, will be available near Market Square on N. Royal Street.
 There are also public restrooms at the Alexandria Visitor Center located at the corner of Fairfax and King Streets.
 Part of the parade route is close to Old Town’s commercial corridor on King Street.

 Neighborhood Impact/Safety: Please be mindful of people around you and know that a significant portion of the route passes residential areas.
 Please dispose of trash properly and spread out along the route.
 Help us ensure that sidewalks remain accessible and passable.
 Please do not cross the parade route in front of vehicles and keep a close eye on children and dogs.